Gabe Vincent

-Gabriel Nnamdi Vincent (born June 14, 1996) is a Nigerian-American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
-He also plays for the Nigerian national basketball team.
+Gabriel Nnamdi Vincent (born June 14, 1996) is a Nigerian-American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA) and the Nigerian national basketball team.
 He played college basketball for the UC Santa Barbara Gauchos.
+Undrafted out of college, Vincent signed with the Stockton Kings of the NBA G League before joining the Miami Heat on a two-way contract.
+With Miami, he reached the NBA Finals in 2020 and 2023 before signing with the Lakers.

-Early life
+Early life and education

 Vincent was born in Modesto, California, to Franklyn and Cynthia Vincent.
-His father is Nigerian and his mother is from Connecticut.
+His father is Nigerian and his American mother is from Connecticut.
 They both earned doctorates in psychology.
-The youngest of three brothers, Vincent attended St. Mary’s High School in Stockton.
+The youngest of three brothers, Vincent attended St. Mary's High School in Stockton.

-College career

-Vincent played college basketball for UC Santa Barbara from 2014 to 2018, averaging 12.8 points in 113 games for the team.
-After his senior season, he was named to the 2018 Second Team All-Big West.
+Vincent played college basketball for University of California, Santa Barbara from 2014 to 2018, averaging 12.8 points in 113 games.
+After his senior season, he was named to the 2018 All-Big West Second Team.